ritesh404/bun-service-template/README.md

 ## Template

-Template to create a node service
+Template to create a bun service

+- express web server
 - Connect to postgress DB
-- Prisma for ORM and migrations
+- Drizzle for ORM and migrations
-- Logging via winston
+- Logging via pino

 To install dependencies: